Overview

 The 30–90 day period is characterised by increasing stability and progressive improvement in cognitive and emotional function.

-• Working memory — several studies show measurable improvement in working memory and executive function at 4–8 weeks of abstinence compared to active use
+Several studies show measurable improvement in working memory and executive function at 4–8 weeks of abstinence compared to active use.

-• Mood — anxiety and depression symptoms continue to improve through this period, often reaching levels below those reported during cannabis use
+Anxiety and depression symptoms continue to improve through this period, often reaching levels below those reported during cannabis use.

-• Sleep quality — for most users, sleep is now fully normalised or better than baseline
+For most users, sleep is now fully normalised or better than baseline.

-• Motivation and reward processing — dopamine system recovery continues; activities that felt unrewarding during early withdrawal begin to feel engaging again
+Dopamine system recovery continues; activities that felt unrewarding during early withdrawal begin to feel engaging again.

 Psychological cravings may persist in this phase, particularly in high-risk contexts: stress, social situations previously associated with use, or significant emotional events.
 These are manageable and decrease progressively.